The Game of Life: 1991 version

 Exactly seven years after Hasbro acquired the Milton Bradley Company, The Game of Life was updated in 1991 to reward players for good behavior, such as recycling trash and helping the homeless, by awarding players "Life Tiles", each of which was worth a certain amount.
 At the end of the game, players added up the amounts on the tiles to their cash total, and counted towards the final total.
 The spaces that forced players to go back were removed, starting with this version.

+1998 PC/PlayStation adaptation

 The 1998 PC and Sony PlayStation video game adaptations of The Game of Life by Hasbro's own video game production company are based on this version.
-Players could play either the "classic" version using the Life Tiles, or the "enhanced" version where landing on a space with a Life Tile allows players to play one of several mini-games.
-In addition, in the enhanced version, landing on a Pay Day space allows a player to take their salary from any opponent of their choice.
+Players could play either the "classic" version using the Life Tiles, or the "enhanced" version, where landing on a space with a Life Tile allows players to play one of several mini-games.
+In the enhanced version, landing on a Pay Day space allows the player to claim their salary from any opponent of their choice.
+When purchasing a house, the player selects their preferred property and spins the wheel to determine its purchase price.
+In contrast, the classic version requires the player to spin the wheel to determine which house they receive.
 Should a player get married and/or have children, they collect presents from the other players.
+And in the enhanced game, the winner is determined by how much cash each player has on hand, as Life tiles are not used.
 The PC version was later re-released in 2003 by Atari Interactive, under ownership from Infogrames Entertainment SA, as the result of a merger between Hasbro Interactive and the old Atari Interactive.